 As for revenue handling, the Executive Assistant opens the mail and all checks are given to the Comptroller for processing.
-The Comptroller makes out the bank deposit slip and gives to the Executive Assistant who deposits the money in the bank.
+The Comptroller makes out the bank deposit slip and deposits the money in the bank.
 The Comptroller, in using the backup from the checks, codes line items and enters the deposits into the Quickbooks system and into the deposit analysis reports.
 In reconciling the monthly bank account, all transactions are shown and tied out to the deposits as well as any checks written on the account.